HarryR/active-oasis/README.md

  * Curve features (division, inversion etc.)

 Feel free to create an Issue if you think of anything, even adding very basic relationships between integers can greatly improve this tools ability to find interesting or unexpected solutions.

+Or, if you find anything which this tool can't make permutations from where you know there are alternative and simple methods of coming to the same result.

 e.g. think of simplifying operations like `(x*2)-x = x`